EvanDiamantidis/TryHackMe/Machines/Kenobi/README.md

 <br />

 SUID files are common and can provide a privilege escalation attack vector when not configured properly.
-We can check for such files either by using the `find / -perm -u=s -type f 2>/dev/null` command provided on the task, or by getting a detailed list using `find / -perm /4000 -type f -exec ls -la {} \; 2>/dev/null`.
+We can check for such files either by using the `find / -perm -u=s -type f 2>/dev/null` command provided on the task, or a more detailed list using `find / -perm /4000 -type f -exec ls -la {} \; 2>/dev/null`.

 ```
 kenobi@kenobi:/tmp$ find / -perm /4000 -type f -exec ls -la {} \; 2>/dev/null